 What is residential rehab?

 Residential rehabilitation refers to a programme where lodging is provided.
 You live at the rehabilitation centre usually full-time until your programme is completed.
 The goal is to get sober and learn about how to build and maintain the support network you need to thrive without substance abuse.

 Residential rehabilitation is what most people traditionally think of when the word rehab comes up.
 It’s a classic model, and it’s worked for many years.

 What is non-residential rehab?

 Non-residential programmes are a similar offering to residential but don’t require you to live at the centre that provides the rehab programme.
-These can either be entirely remote programmes such as our Digital Dayhab offering or can be a blend of remote and in-person sessions and support such as we provide from our centre in London for our Dayhab programme.
+These can either be entirely remote programmes such as our online drug and alcohol Dayhab offering or can be a blend of remote and in-person sessions and support such as we provide from our centre in London for our Dayhab programme.

 What are the benefits of residential rehab?

 Both residential and non-residential rehab programmes are generally what is referred to as ‘intensive’, in that they are a relatively short programme that is packed with sessions designed to pull you away from substance misuse and to bring awareness of what brought you towards it in the first place.